Undivided Resources

 5 Biggest Myths About Inclusion

 When you push for inclusion in your child’s IEP, you might receive some pushback from the rest of the IEP team who don’t share your vision.
-On April 14, 2022, we sat down with Dr. Caitlin Solone (education advocate, teacher-educator, and Academic Administrator for the Disability Studies program at UCLA) to bust five myths about inclusion in education.
+We sat down with Dr. Caitlin Solone (education advocate, teacher-educator, and Academic Administrator for the Disability Studies program at UCLA) to bust five myths about inclusion in education.
 Dr. Solone explained how to respond to these misconceptions about inclusion and how to advocate for your child.
 Here are the top takeaways from our live event!

 Myth #1 - Behavior is a prerequisite